yveshoebeke/merkletree/README.md

 <sup>(3)</sup>Incorrect value will raise the *invalid process type* error.

+Notes:

+* Processing the same input data and subjecting it to different Process Types will obviously result in different Merkle Root values.
+* *Duplicate and Append* is used in the Bitcoin cryptocurrency/blockchain.
+* *Pass Through* is used in the Monero cryptocurrency/blockchain.

 #### Initiate with encodeing

 Boolean.
 If not provided, will default to ```false```.
 If set to ```true``` will direct the function to initialize all data in the data parameter to be encoded with the specified hashing algorithm.
 To be used in case your input contains unencoded data.